 - Line a 9x9 inch brownie pan with parchment/baking paper.
 Alternatively, grease a round 9-inch springform cake tin with butter.

-- Crush wafers using a food processor.
-Melt butter in microwave safe-bowl.
-Transfer crushed wafers to mixing bowl, add melted butter and sifted matcha powder.
+- Transfer crushed wafers to mixing bowl, add melted butter and sifted matcha powder.
 Mix until well-combined.

-- Transfer base crust evenly to bottom of brownie pan/cake tin and press firmly using the back of a glass.
+- Transfer base crust to bottom of brownie pan/cake tin and press evenly using the back of a glass.

-- Hull, wash and drain strawberries.
-Transfer to food processor/blender and blend until smooth.
-Place 1 tbsp. cold water in a small bowl and sprinkle with gelatin powder.
+- In the meantime, place 1 tbsp. cold water in a small bowl and sprinkle with gelatin powder.
 Allow to set for 5-10 minutes.

 - Warm gelatin-water mixture in microwave for 20 seconds and stir to dissolve.
-Add gelatin mixture to strawberry puree, stir well, and switch off heat.
+Add gelatin mixture to strawberry puree, stir well, and remove from heat.
 Transfer strawberry mixture to glass bowl and cool completely.

-- Place heavy cream in a bowl of a stand mixer fitted with the paddle attachment.
-Mix on medium-high speed until stiff peaks form.
+- Place heavy cream in a bowl of a stand mixer fitted with the whisk attachment.
+Whisk on medium-high speed until stiff peaks form.
 Transfer to a glass bowl and place in refrigerator until ready to use.

 - Place cream cheese and granulated sugar in a bowl of a stand mixer fitted with the paddle attachment and mix on medium speed until smooth and creamy (about 2 minutes).